Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference

 Following each MZI, a time of flight (TOF) of typically $\qty{15}{ms}$--$\qty{30}{ms}$ is applied to separate the two interferometer ports spatially for detection.
-We perform resonant absorption imaging~\cite{ketterle:1999:imaging} of the atomic densities to gain access to the atom numbers $N_{0/1}$ in each of the interferometer ports.
+We perform resonant absorption imaging~\cite{ketterle:1999:imaging} of the atomic densities to gain access to the atom numbers $N_{0}$ and $N_{1}$ in each of the interferometer ports.
 Without optical pumping or a state-selective SG measurement, the densities of the three $\mf$ substates will spatially overlap and cannot be distinguished.
 However, our setup also allows using the SG method, by applying a magnetic field gradient after the MZI, generated by one of the magnetic coils used for the magneto-optical trap, separating the $\mf$ substates spatially via the Zeeman force.
 A time delay of $\qty{1}{ms}$ between the second $\pi/2$ pulse and the introduction of the magnetic field gradient prevents spurious phase contributions to the interferometer phase.
 The applied weak gradient is left on for a total of $\qty{24}{ms}$ until detection to ensure proper state separation.